fjkz/tt-runner/README.md

 ### Randomize the Test's Order

 Each test should be independent.
 For enhancing independency, TT-Runner can randomize the order of running tests with the `--randomize` option.
-When randomized the tt-ruuner.py shuffle the order of tests in the same directory.
+In randomizing mode, TT-Runner shuffles the order of tests in the same directory.
 The random seed is printed at the tail of the stderr.
 ```
 $ ./bin/tt-runner.py --randomize sample/test-simple
 1..2